geeksbsmrt/geeksbsmrt.com/content/posts/whatIfIntended.md

 ### The Source Solution

 We now have to ask ourselves where the best place to update source would be.
-From my perspective, we have a few options, each with their own interesting challenges.
+I believe there are a few options, listed in what I believe to be most to least acceptable.

 1. Update `Tee-Object` to add `SupportsShouldProcess` functionality.
-    - Likely easiest to implement while minimizing risk to existing scrips.
+    - Minimizes risk to existing scrips.
     - Doesn't require changing current implementations of `Out-File` or `Set-Variable`
     - Allows passing `-WhatIf:$false` to override `$WhatIfPreference = $true` so that `Out-File` or `Set-Variable` perform their function.
 1. Update `Tee-Object` to remove the dependency on `Set-Variable`.
-    - Write or reference code that sets the variable inside `Tee-Object`
+    - Write or reference code that sets the variable inside `Tee-Object`.
-    - Would still show the `WhatIf` output when teeing to a file, which I believe would be the expected behavior due to `Out-File` changing system state.
+    - Would still show the `WhatIf` output when teeing to a file.
 1. Update `Tee-Object` to add another NamedParameter value setting `WhatIf = $false`
     - Potentially breaking change: any script that uses `Tee-Object` and expects the `WhatIf:` output would break.
     - Hacky and effectively hides implementation details.